 It came to light earlier this year that Comcast was beginning to adopt AdSmart in the US – at a time when initial commercial deployments of addressable advertising within broadcast have been confined to vertical systems defined by pay TV operators like Sky.
 There’s a slim chance Comcast will admit to On Addressability being Sky AdSmart dressed up in new US cable clothes, but we have tested the waters for comment anyway and will update on the off chance we hear back.

-It would make perfect sense though, given the resounding success of the European pay TV powerhouse’s addressable advertising initiative which is now at Comcast’s fingerprints – so why would the cable giant bother building an entirely new addressable platform?
+It would make perfect sense though, given the resounding success of the European pay TV powerhouse’s addressable advertising initiative – so why would the cable giant bother building an entirely new addressable platform?

 Indeed, Comcast can hardly deny our assertations given the integration of AdSmart assets with NBCUniversal’s Audience Studio back in March, in what was clearly a precursor to AdSmart making the trip in the opposite direction.
 The NBCU deal essentially aimed to provide better international reach and measurement for brands, forming an advertising monster feasting on data from 50 million set tops – funneled into something called an AI-powered contextual media planning tool for TV.
 This essentially entails slotting ads into relevant US content with the aim of bringing consumers an “organic viewing experience.”